hermetique/edsger/README.md

 a b expr c d expr , == a b expr c d expr "," 70 binop
 ```

-This is really repetitive, but if we tried to eta-reduce each definition, writing things like
+This is really repetitive, but if we tried to eta-reduce each definition, writing something like
 ```haskell
 + == "+" 60 binop
 ```
-instead, then these definitions would match against any input, which is too broad--any future definition
+instead, then they would match against any input, which is too broad--any future definition
 of `+` would be considered an unreachable pattern.

 A `for` block factors out these repetitions while leaving the function open for additional overloads: